sjsu-library/unionist/_items/unionist--text-0166.md

 source: The Unionist
 subject: Education
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
-transcription: "<p>  The annual meeting of the Windham County Education Society is to be held in <br>  the new Meeting-House in Brooklyn on Wednesday of next week, the 25<sup>th</sup>  inst.; services commencing at 1 o’clock, P.M.” <br></p><p>
-  \ At the close of the exercise, the Directors of the County Tract Society, are <br>
-  \ to hold a meeting for business” – signed G.J.
-Tillotson, Secretary <br></p>"
+transcription: "<p>  The annual meeting of the Windham County Education Society is to be held in<br>  the new Meeting-House in Brooklyn on Wednesday of next week, the 25<sup>th</sup>  inst.; services commencing at 1 o’clock, P.M.”<br></p><p>  At the close of the exercise, the Directors of the County Tract Society, are<br>  to hold a meeting for business” – signed G.J.
+Tillotson, Secretary<br></p>"
 scholarlyNotes:
 commentary: 'G. Tillotson was Rev. George Jeffrey Tillotson (1805-1888), Congregational minister of Brooklyn Connecticut.
 He was the minister who agreed to officiate the